China’s Virus Center Vows No Patient Unchecked as Cases Fall

 His remarks were published on Hubei's provincial website, alongside the declaration, “If the masses cannot mobilize, it's impossible to fight a people's war.”

-Mainland China reported Wednesday 1,749 new cases and 136 additional deaths.
-While the overall spread of the COVID-19 illness has been slowing, the situation remains severe in Hubei province, which has Wuhan as its capital.
+Mainland China reported 1,749 new cases and 136 additional deaths.
+While the overall spread of the virus has been slowing, the situation remains severe in Hubei province, whose capital is Wuhan.
 Infections in Hubei constitute more than 80% of the country's 74,185 total cases and 95% of its 2,004 deaths, according to data from China's National Health Commission.

 Cities in Hubei with a combined population of more than 60 million have been under lockdown since the Lunar New Year holiday last month, usually the busiest time of the year for travel.
-Authorities put a halt to nearly all transportation and movement except for quarantine efforts, medical care and delivery of food and basic necessities.
-“Wartime” measures were implemented in some places where residents were prevented from leaving their apartments altogether.
+Authorities put a halt to nearly all transportation and movement except for quarantine efforts, medical care, and delivery of food and basic necessities.
+“Wartime” measures were implemented in some places, with residents prevented from leaving their apartments.

 In Hong Kong, a spokesman for Princess Margaret Hospital reported the city's second death out of 62 cases.
 Media reported the victim was a 70-year-old man with underlying illnesses.